With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOconee Community Service Board Family Directions is a mental health treatment clinic in Milledgeville, Georgia, located at 1371 Orchard Hill Road, in the 31061 zip code.
 Oconee Community Service Board Family Directions provides outpatient treatment.
-Oconee Community Service Board Family Directions provides group therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents.
+Oconee Community Service Board Family Directions provides activity therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents.
 Oconee Community Service Board Family Directions also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided by Oconee Community Service Board Family Directions consist of diet and exercise counseling, case management and mentoring/peer support/consumer-run services.
+Additional services provided by Oconee Community Service Board Family Directions consist of diet and exercise counseling, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreSerenity Behavioral Health Systems Mcduffie Behavioral Health Services is a mental health facility in Thomson, GA, located at 306 Greenway Street, in the 30824 zip code.
 Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
-Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Some other services available at Serenity Behavioral Health Systems Mcduffie Behavioral Health Services include case management, psychosocial rehabilitation services and suicide prevention services.
+Serenity Behavioral Health Systems Mcduffie Behavioral Health Services provides group therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and adults.
+Some other services available at Serenity Behavioral Health Systems Mcduffie Behavioral Health Services include court-ordered outpatient treatment, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.